Chair: Types of chairs

-A wide variety of chairs have emerged throughout the ages, some based on formal usages, and others based on domestic needs, and some based on needs within the workplace or various professions.
+A wide variety of chairs have emerged throughout the ages, some based on formal usages, others based on domestic needs, and some based on needs within the workplace or various professions.

 Office chair

-An office chair is one used by employees within an office.
+An office chair is one used by employees within an office, including desk chairs and task chairs.
 Modern office chairs are usually adjustable and wheeled.
 Caster wheels are attached to the feet of chairs to give more mobility.

 Dining room chair

-A dining room chair is a specific type of design, used around a dining room table.
-It can be found in most ordinary residential homes, and also may appear in formal settings, such as any formal event or reception that includes a formal meal or banquet.
+A dining room chair is a specific type of design used around a dining room table.
+It can be found in most ordinary residential homes and may appear in formal settings, such as any formal event or reception that includes a formal meal or banquet.

 Work chair

-A work chair is a specialized chair, adapted to the needs of a particular profession or setting.
+A work chair is a specialized chair adapted to the needs of a particular profession or setting.
 For example, a designing chair will be used for designers who sit at high easels; it will usually have added height.